allenokech/SFIA2-Project/README.md

 ### Future Improvements
 - Stats or attributes depending on race or class for each character could have enabled for a more interesting experience for the users generating their characters.
 - The user interface is rather basic and could be greatly improved.
 As users must refresh the page externally, a button could be included to generate the characters instead.
-- The ability for users to create a name for their generated characters.
+- The ability for users to create a name for their generated characters with the use of a form.
 ### Author
 ##### Tonny Allen Okech